-“I discovered this sensational tree by accident, as I followed a random track along the shores of lake Pukaki, searching for views of Mt.
+“I discovered this sensational tree by accident, as I followed a random track along the shores of Lake Pukaki, searching for views of Mt.
 Cook.
-I initially drove past this spot when the tree had been in shadow & was forced to stop as a tree had fallen, blocking the track.
-Discovering a mass of toadstools under the trees, by the time I had shot these & reversed back, the sun was now lighting this view from my driver's side - "quick STOP!!"
+I drove past this same spot earlier in the morning (when the tree had been in shadow), but I was soon forced to stop as another tree had fallen, blocking the track.
+Discovering a mass of red toadstools under the trees, by the time I had shot these & reversed back the same way, the sun had risen & was now lighting this tree from my driver's side window - ‘quick STOP!’
 It really was the most magnificent display of light & colour.”

 Equipment: 60Mp Phase One DB + Mamiya AFD 645 + 80mm lens

 5 frames stitched for maximum detail & clarity

 Also view "Hanging Jewels" in portrait format